wildfurball4/Custom-Juice-WRLD-Event/README.md

 ![Image](https://github.com/wildfurball4/Custom-Juice-WRLD-Event/blob/main/Keyart.png)

 ## Information
-- This Event Requires Fortnite Version 32.11
+- This Event Requires Fortnite Version 32.11 Which Can Be Downloaded [Here]()
-  Which can be downloaded [Here](https://github.com/wildfurball4/UEFN-PIE/tree/32.11)

 ## How To Play
 1. Download and Setup [UEFN PIE](https://github.com/wildfurball4/UEFN-PIE/tree/32.11)